-Below is a list of the main glands, some of the hormones they produce and what effects they have on the body.
+Below is a list of the main glands (see diagram for their location), some of the hormones they produce and what effects they have on the body.

-- Major hormones – ADH, oxytocin and various hormones that stimulate the pituitary gland.
+- major hormones — anti-diuretic hormone (ADH), oxytocin and various hormones that stimulate the pituitary gland

 Ovaries (females only)